-Pornography use and addictions not only hurt our loved ones but also us as well.
-Below are some of the feelings that many spouses and family members experience who have loved ones ensnared in addiction:
+Harmful behaviors (such as viewing pornography) and using harmful substances hurt not only our loved ones but also us as well.
+Below are some of the feelings that many spouses and family members or friends experience who have loved ones who are ensnared:

 —Fear that our loved ones will never get better.

-—Fear of the possibility that he or she may die physically as well as spiritually.
+—Fear of the possibility that our loved ones may die physically as well as spiritually.

 —Fear of the harm our loved ones might do to others around them, especially children.

-—Physical weariness caused by sleeplessness, stress, and anxiety, which all take a toll on our health.
+—Physical weariness caused by sleeplessness, stress, and anxiety.

 —Confusion about why our loved ones behave so irrationally and why nothing we say or do seems to make any difference.